Grantor-Specific Rule Taxonomies

 ALLOWED_NODES = {

-ast.Expression, ast.BinOp, ast.UnaryOp, ast.Compare,
+ast.Expression, ast.BoolOp, ast.BinOp, ast.UnaryOp, ast.Compare,

-ast.Num, ast.Constant, ast.Name, ast.Load,
+ast.Constant, ast.Name, ast.Load, ast.And, ast.Or,

 ast.Add, ast.Sub, ast.Mult, ast.Div,

-ast.Lt, ast.LtE, ast.Gt, ast.GtE, ast.Eq, ast.NotEq
+ast.Lt, ast.LtE, ast.Gt, ast.GtE, ast.Eq, ast.NotEq,

 }